cessien/vitileego/README.md

 vitileego (September 2014)
 =========

-A chrome deployed app that looks for vitiligo legions on a rat tail.
+A chrome deployed app that looks for vitiligo legions on a mouse tail.

 This is designed to be used by the ____ research group at UMass Medical School.